JoFrhwld/keyboarding/_index.md

 ### `_` underscore

 Underscores are often used in file and variable names.

-### `~` tilde

-This symbol is used as a shortcut for your home directory in unix-like systems, and for many other purposes

 <figure>
 <img src="_index_files/figure-gfm/unnamed-chunk-15-1.png" style="width:150.0%" alt="underscore on the tenkeyless keyboard" />